raltik/linux-rpi/docs/02-initialization.md

 - **EL3**

 	Finally, this exception level is used for transitions from ARM `Secure world` to `Insecure world`.
 This level provides full hardware isolation between the software running in two different "worlds".
 [Security in ARMv8](https://developer.arm.com/documentation/100935/0100/)

+---
+## Switching to EL1

+In this section, we will see the system registers which set and controls all the exception levels of the processor.

+- **SCTLR_EL1** (System Control Register)